NYSC Camp Requirements ▷ 59 Essential Things You Must Carry

 - White Panties (colored panties will be too conspicuous under the white tops and bottoms).

 Although most of these items can be easily bought in the camp, it can be quite expensive, so you should buy these things before going into the camp.

-Electric appliances (stove, pressing iron, clipper, laptop, extensions), foodstuff that has to be cooked (raw rice, yams, noodles etc.) mattress from home, mirrors, weapons and metallic cutleries are known to be contraband items in the orientation camp.
+Electric appliances (stove, pressing iron, clipper, laptop, extensions), foodstuff that has to be cooked (raw rice, yams, noodles etc.) mattress from home, mirrors, weapons and metallic cutleries are contraband items in the orientation camp.

 Pack as light as you can and make sure your box is as theft-proof as possible.